MicrosoftDocs/visualstudio-docs/docs/extensibility/anatomy-of-a-vsix-package.md

  By default, the installation applies only to the current user, because %LocalAppData% is a user-specific directory.
 However, if you set the [AllUsers](http://msdn.microsoft.com/en-us/ac817f50-3276-4ddb-b467-8bbb1432455b) element of the manifest to `True`, the extension will be installed under ..\\*VisualStudioInstallationFolder*\Common7\IDE\Extensions and will be available to all users of the computer.

 ## [Content_Types].xml
  The [Content_Types].xml file identifies the file types in the expanded .vsix file.
 Visual Studio uses this file during installation of the package but does not install the file itself.
-For more information about this file, see [The Structure of the Content_types\].xml File](../Topic/The%20Structure%20of%20the%20Content_types].xml%20File.md).
+For more information about this file, see [The Structure of the [Content_types].xml File](the-structure-of-the-content-types-dot-xml-file.md).

  A [Content_Types].xml file is required by the Open Packaging Conventions (OPC) standard.
 For more information about OPC, see [OPC: A New Standard For Packaging Your Data](http://go.microsoft.com/fwlink/?LinkID=148207) on the MSDN Web site.